Naughty or Nice

 I Genuinely Couldn’t Guess How this was Going to Play Out!

 The other conflict was with her father, played by Michael Gross.
 He didn’t approve of the engagement because they had only dated 6 months.
 His behavior was contemptible.
 Very sulky and controlling in a passive-aggressive sort of way.
 A Grade “A” jerk.
 Then there was her sister, who had also gotten engaged to her boyfriend of 10 years and had a wedding to plan in less than a month.
-Then there was the parents selling the beloved family “vacation home”, which was a McMansion in a subdivision in Palm Springs.
+Then there were the parents selling the beloved family “vacation home”, which was a McMansion in a subdivision in Palm Springs.
 Weird.

 So there was a lot going on, and all of the threads were handled very well, with even a teeny tiny bit of humor thrown in.
 Becca Tobin was excellent and the actor who played her fiance was competent.
 Everyone else was likable (both actors and their characters) except the Michael Gross character who very annoying, as he was supposed to be, I guess.

-Rating: 4 out of 5.
+Rating: 8 out of 10.

 July 3, 2019